The local converse theorem for odd special orthogonal and symplectic groups in positive characteristic: Introduction

 \section{Introduction}

 Let $G$ be either an odd special orthogonal group ${\rm SO}_{2r+1}(F)$ or a symplectic group ${\rm Sp}_{2r}(F)$ over a non-archimedean local field $F$ of characteristic different from $2$.
-We study Rankin-Selberg integrals attached to a pair $(\pi,\tau)$ of irreducible admissible generic representations of $G$ and ${\rm GL}_n(F)$.
+We study Rankin--Selberg integrals attached to a pair $(\pi,\tau)$ of irreducible admissible generic representations of $G$ and ${\rm GL}_n(F)$.
 The integrals are constructed by Soudry for $G={\rm SO}_{2r+1}(F)$ \cite{Sou93}, and by Gelbart and Piatetski-Shapiro with $r=n$ \cite{GP87}, and by Ginzburg, Rallis, and Soudry with $r \neq n$ \cite{GRS98} for $G={\rm Sp}_{2r}(F)$.
 We fix a nontrivial additive character $\psi$ of $F$.
-The local $\gamma$-factor $\gamma(s,\pi \times \tau,\psi)$ of $\pi \times \tau$ arises as a proportionality factor between Rankin-Selberg integrals or Shimura type integrals in the symplectic case.
+The local $\gamma$-factor $\gamma(s,\pi \times \tau,\psi)$ of $\pi \times \tau$ arises as a proportionality factor between Rankin--Selberg integrals or Shimura type integrals in the symplectic case.
 The purpose of this paper is to present the following type of the local converse theorem stated as local $\gamma$-factors in contrast to global $L$-functions appearing in the global converse theorem \cite[\S 3-\S 4]{Cog14}.
+Another new contribution in this paper is considering of all generic representations instead of generic supercuspidal representations.

 \begin{taggedtheorem}{A} Let $\pi$ and $\pi'$ be irreducible admissible generic representations of $G$ with the common central character $\omega$.
 If

 for all irreducible generic supercuspidal representations $\tau$ of ${\rm GL}_n(F)$ and for all $n$ with $1 \leq n \leq r$, then $\pi \cong \pi'$. \end{taggedtheorem}